wolfgio/wolfgio/README.md

 - 🔭 I’m currently working at Donus
 - 🌱 I’m currently learning more about SwiftUI.
 - 👯 I’m looking to collaborate on Flutter community
-- 💬 Ask me about pretty much anything
+- 💬 Ask me about frontend and mobile development
 - 😄 Pronouns: He/Him

 ### Languages and Frameworks